 Most personal injury lawyers work on a contingency fee basis, meaning that they won’t take a fee until your case settles.
 This type of arrangement allows injured people to obtain legal representation without having to pay an upfront retainer.
 Personal injury lawyers also typically offer free initial consultations, and advance funds for medical experts and the costs of litigation since most injured clients can’t afford to pay for things like obtaining a report from a medical expert, but without such a document they could have a hard time obtaining a fair settlement.
 But before you hire anyone, be sure you understand their fee structure.

-2 – An Attorney Will Deal With Insurance Companies So You Don’t Have To
+2 – A Car or Truck Accident Attorney Will Deal With Insurance Companies So You Don’t Have To

 Once you hire an accident attorney to handle your claim, he will communicate with insurance companies on your behalf.
 This will not only reduce your anxiety and stress, but will also allow you to get all the information you will need to build your case, such as: